 We have a limited amount granted to us, and we appreciate students only asking for the amount needed so we can serve as many students as possible.

-Eligible students who have completed a 2019-2020 FAFSA application and were determined by the Financial Aid Office to be eligible for federal financial aid (Title IV) will receive an emergency grant.
-Students do not have to apply or take any action.
+Eligible students who completed a 2019-2020 FAFSA application and were determined by the Financial Aid Office to be eligible for federal financial aid (Title IV) automatically received an emergency grant; they did not have to apply or take any action.
+Students who needed additional assistance beyond their automatic CARES emergency grant were invited to submit an Emergency Grant Aid Request to the Financial Aid Office.

 No, money received through this fund does not need to be repaid.